David Olney, who wrote songs for music legends, dies

-SANTA ROSA BEACH, Fla.
-(AP) — David Olney, a folk singer who wrote songs recorded by Linda Ronstadt and Emmylou Harris, died following a heart attack while performing in Florida, his publicist said Sunday.
+SANTA ROSA BEACH, Fla. — David Olney, a folk singer who wrote songs recorded by Linda Ronstadt and Emmylou Harris, died following a heart attack while performing in Florida, his publicist said Sunday.

 Jill Kettles said Olney was on stage in Santa Rosa Beach on Saturday when he was stricken.
 He was 71.